Satyaki0924/sentiment-prediction-and-graphing-of-live-twitter-data-with-recurrent-nets-and-lstm/README.md

-# Sentiment Prediction and graphing of live tweeter data with recurrent nets and lstm
+# Sentiment Prediction and graphing of live twitter data with recurrent nets and lstm
-This project analyses live tweeter sentiments and visualises them using recurrent neural networks and long short term memories.
-I have used recurrent nets because while training on huge data, recurrent nets actually predicts the outcome a lot better than any normal machine learning models.
+This project analyses live twitter sentiments and visualize them using recurrent neural networks and long short term memories.
+I have used recurrent nets because while training on huge data, recurrent nets actually predict the outcome a lot better than any normal machine learning models.

 ##### *** This project may throw errors if trained on CPU instead of GPU ***